Skip to main content

 If you like walking tours Sandemans New Europe have several walking tours in Berlin.

 Berlin has a vast array of museums.
 Most museums charge admission for people 18 years of age or older - usually €6 to €10 for the big museums.
 Discounts (usually 50%) are available for students and disabled people with identification.
 Children under 18 years free.
-A nice offer for museum addicts is the three day pass Museum Pass for €24 which grants entrance to all the normal exhibitions of the approximately 55 state-run museums and public foundations.
+A nice offer for museum addicts is the three-day pass Museum Pass for €24 which grants entrance to all the normal exhibitions of the approximately 55 state-run museums and public foundations.
 Most museums are closed on Mondays; notable exceptions include the Neues Museum and the Deutsches Historisches Museum, which are open daily.
 Museumsportal Berlin, a collective web initiative, offers easy access to information on all museums, memorials, castles and collections and on current and upcoming exhibitions.

-I haven't been there, at least yet, but Berliner Unterwelten.
+I haven't been there, at least yet, but Berliner Unterwelten is recommended.
 Berlin's surface is just the visible part of the city: among the large squares and streets, relics, tunnels and secret passages from Berlin's changing history slumber.
 Particularly impressive are the ruins of bunkers.
 Since 1997, the Berlin non-profit Underworlds Association has managed these fateful buildings.
 1999 is the first time that visitors are taken on guided tours through the extensive bunker complex in Gesundbrunnen U-Bahnhof.
 The Association is formed to explore, document and preserve Berlin's underground infrastructure and make it available to the public.

 As Berlin is a city of art, it is quite easy to find an art gallery on your way.
 They provide a nice opportunity to have a look at modern artists' work in a not-so-crowded environment for free.